-This article may include affiliate links.
-If you make a purchase, we may earn a small commission at no additional cost to you.
+Pawesome Cats is reader-supported.
+When you buy through links on our site, we may earn a small commission at no extra cost to you.

-If you’re considering adding a new feline to your family, here are our top five reasons why you should adopt an older cat.
+Whilst kittens are infinitely cute and adorable, there are definite advantages to adopting an older cat.
+If you’re considering adding a new feline to your family, here are our top 5 reasons why you should adopt an older cat.

-What you see is what you get
+No surprises – what you see is what you get

-They are usually house-trained
+Older cats are usually house-trained

 Older cats have usually been trained in basic household etiquette and acceptable behaviour.
-They know what their litter box is for and they use it for its intended purpose, unlike kittens that often roll around in their litter box, shovel it all over the floor or hide their toys in it, just for fun.
-Adult cats have typically been trained to use a scratching post too, so are far less likely to claw your sofa and tear your curtains to shreds, or to pounce on and attack your feet when you’re lying in bed asleep.
-Just think how much time and energy you’ll save with a cat that is already house-trained.
+They know what their litter box is for and they use it for its intended purpose, so there won’t be any messy accidents.
+Compare that with kittens who are still learning.
+Kittens often roll around in their litter box, shovel it all over the floor or hide their toys in it, just for fun.
+I recall Charlie playing in the litter box as a kitten and somehow managing to tip the entire pee-soaked tray on his head.

-By nature, kittens are active, curious and into everything which means that they also require constant supervision to ensure they stay out of trouble.
-By comparison, adult cats are much calmer and independent.
-They will probably still enjoy playtime with their humans and their favourite toy but they can easily be left at home alone during the day – they’ll sleep most of the time anyway.
+Kittens are active, curious and typically into everything.
+This means that they also require constant supervision to ensure they stay out of trouble.
+By comparison, older cats prefer a quieter lifestyle and are much calmer and more independent.
+They will probably still enjoy regular playtime with their humans and their favourite toy but they can easily be left at home alone during the day – they’ll sleep most of the time anyway.

-A better choice for families
+Adult cats are a better choice for families

 When you adopt an older cat you give them a second chance

 Adult cats often end up looking for a new home through no fault of their own – as a result of divorce, sickness, death, or other family circumstances.
 All they really want is a home to call their own again and to be loved unconditionally.
-Why not give them that second chance they deserve?
+Whilst you may have a shorter time together, the bond you form with an older cat can be incredibly rewarding.
+Why not adopt an older cat and give them that second chance they deserve?